sazze/node-concurrent-memoize/README.md

 Often times organized, reusable code may make many duplicate calls.
 These calls may be database queries, HTTP requests, other third party requests.
 This module de-duplicates asynchronous, simultaneous requests, in this way

 1. Check cache.
-If it exists, return instantly, and notify all other *identical* waiting requests of the result.
+If it exists, return instantly.
 2. Check if an *identical* request is currently executing.
 If so, wait for the response to that request.
-3. If no cache exists and no request is executing, then begin executing the request.
+3. If no cache exists and no *identical* request is executing, then begin executing the request, *and* when the request is finished executing, notify all concurrent *identical* requests that are waiting for the same result.

 ## A bit of history